LiuJi0Fen04/zk-book-prod/content/cp8 elliptic-curve-addition/en/elliptic-curve-addition.md

 **The inverse of an elliptic curve point is the negative of the y value of the pair.** That is, the inverse of $(x, y)$ is $(x, -y)$ and vice versa.
 Drawing a line through such points creates a perfectly vertical line.

-The identity element is the "point at infinity" we alluded to earlier is simply the point "way up there" when we draw a vertical line.
+The identity element is the "point at infinity" we alluded(暗指；影射；间接提到) to earlier is simply the point "way up there" when we draw a vertical line.

 ### Abelian Group
 The fact that elliptic curve points are a group under our “2 points always result in a 3rd except for the identity” makes its commutative nature obvious.